Liposculpture is liposuction performed under tumescent anaesthesia which allows the body to be sculptured in 3D.

 Liposculpture is not a method of weight reduction.
 It is best used on patients who exercise regularly, have a good diet but are still unable to remove stubborn areas of fat.
 These areas are often genetically pre-determined.

-Liposculpture requires an aesthetic eye to ensure restoration of ideal body contour.
+Liposculpture requires an aesthetic eye to ensure ideal body contour.
 Excellent technique requires constant review during the procedure and most patients stand toward the end of the procedure to ensure the contour is just right.

 Most patients chat during the procedure while others drift off to sleep.
 Most are back to work on day three and the leakage of tumescent fluid has normally ceased by day two.